 108-Morning Watercolor

-In Person | Available
+In Person | FULL

 Enjoy the wonderful world of watercolor in this fun and relaxed class.
 Working from still life subjects and photographs, students learn basic and advanced techniques of watercolor, including washes, glazing and controlling edges, underscoring the importance of saving the light in translucent watercolor.
 Students are invited to work at their own level with guidance from the instructor.